-Last week I took the plunge and spoke at TedX at the ICC in Sydney.
+Last week I took the plunge and spoke at TEDx at the ICC in Sydney.
 Those who know me well, know that this was no small feat as I often shy away from large crowds.

 Yet, a topic as important as this, I couldn’t turn it down… and no, I’m not suggesting we all quit our jobs tomorrow.

-Transcript of my Ted Talk below:
+Transcript of my TEDx Talk below:

 I grew up in Ireland, near a beautiful small country village called, Feakle.
 We had a lot of fun with that growing up.
 As teenagers, we tried to set up a local newspaper called, Feakle Matters.